Zettai Zetsumei Toshi 3: Kowareyuku Machi to Kanojo no Uta

 Zettai Zetsumei Toshi 3: Kowareyuku Machi to Kanojo no Uta (絶体絶命都市３ ─壊れゆく街と彼女の歌, The Desperate City 3: Damaged Town and Her Song) is the third game in the Disaster Report series, following Disaster Report and Raw Danger!.
-It was developed and published by Irem and was released in Japan and South Korea for the PSP on April 2009.
-It was supposed to be followed by a 2011 PlayStation 3 sequel titled Zettai Zetsumei Toshi 4: Summer Memories, though the release was cancelled due to the 2011 Tōhoku earthquake and tsunami.
-The sequel was eventually published by Granzella in 2018.
+It was developed and published by Irem and was released in Japan and South Korea for the PSP in April 2009.
+It was supposed to be followed by a 2011 PlayStation 3 sequel titled Zettai Zetsumei Toshi 4: Summer Memories, though the release was cancelled after the 2011 Tōhoku earthquake and tsunami; eventually the sequel was released for the PlayStation 4, published by Granzella in 2018.

 Gameplay

 Players can choose to play as a boy (Naoki Kōsaka) or a girl (Rina Makimura), both of whom start the game trapped in a bus a tunnel after a large earthquake.
 Survivors the player can encounter include Saki Honjō, a nurse turned amateur musician, and Ayami Hazuki, a high school girl.
 The two player characters have slightly different attributes, which affect gameplay: Naoki is physically strong and self-confident, but becomes stressed more easily, while Rina is physically weak but has a calmer personality, which causes her stress levels to rise more slowly.

-During Zettai Zetsumei Toshi 3, the thirst and body temperature meter has been replaced by a stress meter.
+During Disaster Report 3, the thirst and body temperature meter has been replaced by a stress meter.
 The meter rises after engaging in angry conversations and witnessing/experiencing various traumatic incidents.
 The player can choose from several responses during conversations, allowing them to choose how to behave towards fellow survivors.
 These responses allow the player to control the character's personality, and also have occasional effects on the character, such as lowering or raising their stress levels.
 High stress will affect the character's movements, causing them to have trouble walking.
 The character's health meter will drop during hazardous situations, such as touching fire or remaining in the vicinity of a gas leak.
 The character's status bars can be replenished or reduced by consuming food and medicine, or completely restored by resting on a bench, which also allows the player to save the game.

 A number of different outfits and compasses can be collected during the game.

 2-4 players can play cooperatively via ad hoc connection, unlike the first two games, which were only single player.